laallein/implicit-causal-chain-discovery/README.md

-# Uncovering Latent Causal Pathways as a Cure for Polarization on Climate Change Causality
+# Mechanistic Causal Reasoning in LLMs: Diagnostic Insights from  Implicit Causal Chain Inference in Climate Discourse

 ## Introduction

-This folder contains the Data and Code for reproducing the causal chain inference experiments and the diagnostic evaluation performed in Allein et al. (2025): *Uncovering Latent Causal Pathways as a Cure for Polarization on Climate Change Causality*.
+This folder contains the Data and Code for reproducing the causal chain inference experiments and the diagnostic evaluation performed in Allein, L., Pineda-Castañeda, N., Rocci, A., Moens, M.-F. (2025): *Mechanistic Causal Reasoning in LLMs: Diagnostic Insights from  Implicit Causal Chain Inference in Climate Discourse*.

 ## Causal Chain Data